supernoob761/POO/Extra resourses/README.md

-# Application Bancaire Console en PHP OOP – PDO
+# Console Banking Application in PHP OOP – PDO

 ## Description

-Ce projet est une application bancaire en mode console développée en PHP, destinée à l’apprentissage de la Programmation Orientée Objet (POO) et de la manipulation des bases de données avec PDO.
+This project is a console-based banking application developed in PHP, designed for learning Object-Oriented Programming (OOP) and database manipulation with PDO.

-L’application permet de gérer des clients, des comptes bancaires et des transactions de manière structurée, sécurisée et conforme aux bonnes pratiques du développement back-end.
+The application allows for the structured and secure management of clients, bank accounts, and transactions, adhering to best practices in back-end development.

-Le projet met l’accent sur l’architecture logicielle, la séparation des responsabilités, la persistance des données et la modélisation UML.
+The project emphasizes software architecture, separation of responsibilities, data persistence, and UML modeling.

 ---

-## Contexte du projet
+## Project Context

-Vous êtes développeur back-end au sein d’une entreprise spécialisée dans les solutions digitales financières.
+You are a back-end developer at a company specializing in digital financial solutions.

-Votre mission consiste à concevoir et développer une application bancaire en mode console destinée à un établissement financier.
+Your mission is to design and develop a console-based banking application for a financial institution.

-Cette application permet de gérer les clients, les comptes bancaires et les transactions de manière fiable et maintenable, tout en respectant les standards professionnels du développement back-end.
+This application allows for the reliable and maintainable management of clients, bank accounts, and transactions, while respecting professional back-end development standards.

 ---

-## Objectifs pédagogiques
+## Learning Objectives

-- Maîtriser la programmation orientée objet en PHP
+- Master object-oriented programming in PHP
-- Concevoir une architecture claire et maintenable
+- Design a clear and maintainable architecture
-- Manipuler une base de données relationnelle avec PDO
+- Manipulate a relational database with PDO
-- Implémenter un CRUD complet et sécurisé
+- Implement a complete and secure CRUD operation
-- Gérer la logique métier bancaire
+- Manage banking business logic
-- Respecter les normes PSR-4 et PSR-12
+- Comply with PSR-4 and PSR-12 standards
-- Comprendre et appliquer la modélisation UML
+- Understand and apply UML modeling

 ---

-## Entités métier
+## Business Entities

-- Client
+- Customer
-- Compte (classe abstraite)
+- Account (abstract class)
-  - CompteCourant
+- Current Account
-  - CompteEpargne
+- Savings Account
 - Transaction

-Toutes les données sont persistées dans une base de données relationnelle et manipulées exclusivement via PDO avec des requêtes préparées.
+All data is persisted in a relational database and manipulated exclusively via PDO using prepared statements.

 ---

-## Fonctionnalités
+## Features

-### Gestion des clients
+### Customer Management
-- Création, modification et suppression de clients
+- Create, modify, and delete customers
-- Consultation de la liste des clients
+- View customer list
-- Vérification de l’unicité de l’email
+- Verify email uniqueness

-### Gestion des comptes
+### Account Management
-- Création de comptes bancaires
+- Create bank accounts
-- Association d’un compte à un client
+- Associate an account with a customer
-- Gestion de plusieurs types de comptes via l’héritage
+- Manage multiple account types via inheritance
-- Suppression d’un compte uniquement si le solde est nul
+- Delete an account only if the balance is zero

-### Gestion des transactions
+### Transaction Management
-- Dépôt sur un compte bancaire
+- Deposit to a bank account
-- Retrait avec règles métier selon le type de compte
+- Withdrawal with business rules based on account type
-- Consultation de l’historique des transactions
+- View transaction history
-- Utilisation des transactions PDO (commit / rollback)
+- Use PDO transactions (commit/rollback)

 ---

 ## User Stories (Scrum)

-### Gestion des clients
+### Customer Management
-- US01 : Créer un client
+- US01: Create a customer
-- US02 : Consulter la liste des clients
+- US02: View customer list
-- US03 : Consulter les détails d’un client
+- US03: View customer details
-- US04 : Modifier un client
+- US04: Modify a customer
-- US05 : Supprimer un client sans compte bancaire
+- US05: Delete a customer without a bank account

-### Gestion des comptes
+### Account Management
-- US06 : Créer un compte bancaire pour un client
+- US06 : Create a bank account for a client
-- US07 : Choisir le type de compte
+- US07: Choose the account type
-- US08 : Consulter tous les comptes
+- US08: View all accounts
-- US09 : Consulter les comptes d’un client
+- US09: View a client's accounts
-- US10 : Supprimer un compte bancaire avec solde nul
+- US10: Delete a bank account with a zero balance

-### Gestion des transactions
+### Transaction Management
-- US11 : Effectuer un dépôt
+- US11: Make a deposit
-- US12 : Effectuer un retrait selon les règles métier
+- US12: Make a withdrawal according to business rules
-- US13 : Consulter l’historique des transactions d’un compte
+- US13: View the transaction history of an account

 ---

-## Contraintes techniques
+## Technical Constraints

-### Programmation orientée objet
+### Object-Oriented Programming
-- Classes et objets
+- Classes and Objects
-- Constructeurs
+- Constructors
 - Encapsulation (private, protected)
-- Getters et setters avec validation
+- Getters and Setters with Validation
-- Héritage et polymorphisme
+- Inheritance and Polymorphism
-- Classes abstraites
+- Abstract Classes

-### Architecture et qualité
+### Architecture and Quality
 - Type hinting
-- Exceptions personnalisées
+- Custom exceptions
-- CRUD via PDO avec requêtes préparées
+- CRUD via PDO with prepared statements
-- Gestion des transactions PDO
+- PDO transaction management
-- Séparation des responsabilités : (Bonus)
+- Separation of responsibilities: (Bonus)

-  - Entités
+- Entities
-  - Repositories (accès aux données)
+- Repositories (data access)
-  - Services (logique métier)
+- Services (logic) (Business)

-### Normes (Bonus)
+### Standards (Bonus)
 - PSR-4 (autoloading)
-- PSR-12 (style de code)
+- PSR-12 (code style)

 ---

-## UML – Modélisation obligatoire
+## UML – Mandatory Modeling

-### Diagramme de classes
+### Class Diagram
-Le diagramme doit représenter :
+The diagram must represent:
-- Client
+- Customer
-- Compte (abstraite)
+- Account (abstract)
-- CompteCourant
+- Current Account
-- CompteEpargne
+- Savings Account
 - Transaction

-Relations attendues :
+Expected Relationships:
-- Un client possède plusieurs comptes
+- A customer has multiple accounts
-- Un compte possède plusieurs transactions
+- An account has multiple transactions
-- Héritage entre Compte et ses sous-classes
+- Inheritance between Account and its subclasses

-### Diagramme de cas d’utilisation
+### Use Case Diagram
-Acteur principal : Utilisateur bancaire
+Main Actor: Bank User

-Cas d’utilisation :
+Use Cases:
-- Gérer les clients
+- Manage customers
-- Gérer les comptes
+- Manage accounts
-- Effectuer un dépôt
+- Make a deposit
-- Effectuer un retrait
+- Make a withdrawal
-- Consulter l’historique des transactions
+- View transaction history